 Perhaps you can relate to some of the issues Samantha and Anthony are dealing with.
 Since the pandemic outbreak, Samantha is fearful of contracting the coronavirus.
 Samantha's anxiety progresses each day that she is stuck inside her home.
 She was laid off from her job and is afraid that she and her husband will lose their marital home in the near future without her income.
 Her husband, Anthony is working remotely from home and is adapting well to working in the comfort of his peaceful surroundings.
 Anthony thinks that Samantha is overreacting and things will get better in no time.

 As a few days of quarantine go by, spending time crowded together in the house has been a challenge.
 Samantha's high anxiety about the virus has been stressing Anthony out.
 All this free time has lead Samantha to get absorbed in the news.
 Samantha constantly talks about her fears and worries.
 Anthony is always on edge and ignoring Samantha's concerns.
-The situation has increased their tension and making the atmosphere more explosive.
+The situation has increased its tension and making the atmosphere more explosive.
 Anthony does not think he can take one more day staying under one roof with Samantha.

 Here are some ways to best manage and support your partner during the pandemic: